abhishek-praveen/abhishek-praveen/README.md

 <!-- [Brief Introduction - Remove this afterwards] -->

 I am an Engineering  graduate with a  strong passion for Cyber Security and around 2 years of industry experience  , primarily in Web Security.
-Currently , I work as a Security Engineer Trainee at [Defensium Labs](https://www.linkedin.com/company/defensiumlabs).
+Currently , I work as a Security Analyst at [Defensium Labs](https://www.linkedin.com/company/defensiumlabs).

 I love to create content around Cyber Security and play CTFs .
 At the moment , I am focused on growing my Web Security skills while also building a strong foundation in API and Mobile Security.